cklutzke/Vue-Dev/README.md

 -------------------------------------------

+TODO: Create the cart only when the first item is added, whether the user is signed in or not.
+Always restore it when we have a cart ID.
+Don't ever delete it.

+TODO: Create the vitals and price tables as Vue computed properties.

+TODO: Display the cart contents using a Bootstrap-Vue table.

 TODO: Figure out how to make the Vue Router work.

 TODO: Bundle Bootstrap and single-file components using webpack instead of